Human papillomavirus vaccine (Injection)

 Helps prevent genital warts and cancer of the anus, cervix, vagina, or vulva, which may be caused by human papillomavirus (HPV).

 When This Medicine Should Not Be Used

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot into one of your muscles.

 - This vaccine must be given as 3 doses.
-After the first dose, two more doses are given at 2 months and 6 months later, unless your doctor tells you otherwise.
+After the first dose, two more doses are given 1 or 2 months and 6 months later, unless your doctor tells you otherwise.

 Drugs and Foods to Avoid